umbraco/UmbracoDocs/Fundamentals/Data/Creating-Media/index-v9.md

 ![Creating a Media Type](images/create-new-media-type.png)

-Name the Media Type "Employee Image".
+Name the Media Type _Employee Image_.
 Choose an icon by clicking the icon to the left of the name.

 ### Adding tabs

 Before we start adding properties to the Media Type we need to create a group to put these in.

-Click on __Add group__ and call it "Image".
+Click on __Add group__ and call it _Image_.

 ### Adding properties